hashicorp/serf/website/source/docs/agent/options.html.markdown

   gracefully leave, but setting this to true disables that.
 Defaults to false.
   Interrupts are usually from a Control-C from a shell.
 (This was previously `leave_on_interrupt` but has since changed).

+* `tags` - This is a dictionary of tag values.
+It is the same as specifying the `tag` command-line flag once per tag.